tdkeating/trends_functional_impairment/README.md

 This project is based on data from the [Americans' Changing Lives (ACL)](https://acl.isr.umich.edu/for-researchers/) survey series.

-Note: based on TermsOfUse, ACL survey data is not uploaded online.
-To access, follow link above.
+**Note**: based on TermsOfUse, ACL survey data is not uploaded online.
+To request access, follow link above.

 ## Files